 WorkSafe operational priority statistics summary

 It is important to understand that there are limitations associated with use of claim data; however the inability to justify or verify priority area selection using claim-based statistics should not exclude the choice of an area.
-Although there are some exclusions from claim-based data, such as cases for self-employed people, overall it provides the best indicators of OSH status available.
+Although there are exclusions from claim-based data, such as cases for self-employed people, overall it provides the best indicators of OSH status available.

-- reduction in numbers of LTI/Ds and fatalities
+- reduction in numbers of LTI/Ds and fatalities;

-- reduction in incidence rates
+- reduction in incidence rates;

-- reduction in frequency rates
+- reduction in frequency rates;

-- reduction in worker's compensation premiums
+- reduction in worker's compensation premiums.

-These areas are currently:
+The priority areas are currently:

 - fall from heights;

 - body stressing (or manual tasks);